deco-cx/deco/README.md

 This means you can deploy a Deno Compose project easily to any hosting platform you want.

-## Deploy to the deco.cx edge
+## Deploy to the deco.cx edge - FREE for personal projects

-You can also deploy any Deno Compose app to [deco.cx](https://www.deco.cx/en) — the managed infrastructure by the authors of this project. **It's free for unlimited sites up to 5,000 pageviews monthly!**
+You can also deploy any Deno Compose app to [deco.cx](https://www.deco.cx/en) — the managed infrastructure by the authors of this project.

+**It's free for unlimited sites up to 5,000 pageviews monthly!**

 With any [deco.cx](https://www.deco.cx/en) subscription, you also get: